-Exercise Orange Juice is an exercise program that aims to review and evaluate New South Wales’ preparedness to a detection of the exotic disease citrus canker.
-The Northern Territory is currently (2018) attempting eradication of citrus canker after recently detecting the disease for the third time since 1912.
-There has never been a detection of citrus canker in New South Wales, however, in light of this most recent citrus canker incursion and other previous outbreaks of this disease in Australia, a need to review and evaluate NSW emergency response plans, preparedness and response capacity in relation to this disease has been identified.
+There has never been a detection of citrus canker in New South Wales, however, in light of this most recent citrus canker incursion and other previous outbreaks of this disease in Australia, the NSW Government identified a need to review and evaluate NSW emergency response plans, preparedness and response capacity.

-Exercise Orange Juice is being prepared and conducted in partnership by DPI and LLS, with participants from both branches of government as well as key stakeholders of the NSW citrus industry.
+Exercise Orange Juice was prepared and conducted in partnership by DPI and LLS, with participants from both branches of government as well as key stakeholders of the NSW citrus industry.

-Government units providing participants for the exercise include Primary Industries’ Plant Biosecurity & Product Integrity, Emergency Operations Intelligence & Programs, Plant Biosecuirty Research & Diagnostics, Biosecuirty & Food Safety Compliance, DPI Horticulture, Biosecuirty & Food Safety Stakeholder Engagement & Customer Services, DPI Communications & Stakeholder Engagement and Local Land Services representatives from various regions.
+Government units present at the exercise included Primary Industries’ Plant Biosecurity & Product Integrity, Emergency Operations Intelligence & Programs, Plant Biosecurity Research & Diagnostics, Biosecurity & Food Safety Compliance, DPI Horticulture, Biosecurity & Food Safety Stakeholder Engagement & Customer Service, DPI Communications & Stakeholder Engagement and Local Land Services representatives from various regions.

-External parties who have been invited to take part in the exercise include Plant Health Australia, Citrus Australia, Auscitrus, Nursery & Garden Industry Australia (including NSW & ACT branch) and NSW Farmers.
+External parties who attended the exercise included representatives from Plant Health Australia, Citrus Australia, Nursery & Garden Industry Australia (including NSW & ACT branch) and NSW Farmers.

 To review and evaluate NSW preparedness to a detection of the exotic pest citrus canker where the emergency response effort is focused on attempted eradication.

 The objectives to be achieved by conducting this exercise include: